 This part is ownership of your company.
 While they might not be a fiscal owner per se, you are handing them the keys to your business and saying “take me there”.
 It’s here you will discuss your visions of growth within your company, where you would like to see your business in the next year, and how the two of you can get there with the new workers help.

 Together you can map out a plan to create an effective strategy of how their work can bring your business to the goals you have specified.
 It’s here you can listen to their opinions and gather more information into their views of your company and what they understand about it.
-Make sure you share as much information as possible with your worker and don’t hold anything back.
+Make sure you share as much information as possible with the worker and don’t hold anything back.

-Sharing visions and goals, and also discussing strategy with your new worker can give them this sense of ownership within your company.
+Sharing visions and goals, and also discussing strategy with a new worker can give them this sense of ownership within your company.
 You will possess them with the idea of success and a strong viewpoint of how they can help you grow.
 Ownership is nine-tenths of the law in this country and when they can possess it themselves, they can begin to see the roadmap to the goals and will begin working feverishly towards those goals without prodding or persuasion from you.

 Creating a company that will thrive and grow is what you have always wanted.
 Using remote workers can help you do that quickly.
 If this is your first time hiring a freelancer, learn from your past mistakes and keep plowing ahead because using these online workers can build your business effectively.

-Don’t forget these five steps you need to take once you finally onboard your workers into your company.
+Don’t forget these five steps you need to take once you finally onboard workers into your company.
 They will help you see continuous growth and productivity and will allow you to start focusing on the bigger picture of your business.

 Wade Harman is a content writing wizard with an M.A. in Cognitive Psychology.
 He shares social media psychology and other marketing tips online related to cognitive trigger response.
 He loves to fish and read comic books for fun, to get the creative juices flowing.